Akbar453/Twitter-Sentiment-Analysis-/README.md

 Twitter Sentiment Analysis

 ## Overview
-This project analyzes Twitter data of about nealt 1.6 million tweets to determine public sentiment regarding specific topics using machine learning techniques.
+This project analyzes Twitter data of about nearly 1.6 million tweets to determine public sentiment regarding specific topics using machine learning techniques.

 ## Purpose
 The purpose of this project is to evaluate public sentiment on various topics by analyzing tweet data, enabling businesses and researchers to understand public opinion trends.